IgniteUI/igniteui-docfx/en/components/date_range_picker.md

 </igx-date-range-picker>
 ```

-When Date Range Picker has two separate inputs for start and end dates, it doesn't expose icon by default, which means that it should be added manually, as shown below.
+When Date Range Picker has two separate inputs for start and end dates, it doesn't expose an icon by default.
+It can be manually added, as shown below:

 ```html
 <igx-date-range-picker>